sebastiencabonbw/documentation-identity-analytics/documentation/identitry-analytics/uar-guide/05-technical-corner.md

 | embedded         | Manual remediation through RadiantOne Identity Analytics                                                      |
 | itsm             | Managed remediation through an ITSM system, as several ITSM can be declared in Identity Analytics, <br> `custom7` contains the Identity Analytics ITSM instanceid                                            |

-> **Important Note** A *remediation ticketreview* is **not** associated with the access right which needs to be remediated.
+> [!important] A *remediation ticketreview* is **not** associated with the access right which needs to be remediated.
 It is associated with a *dummy* reviewed metadata.
 When configured this way, this ticketreview will never diseapear even when the access right itself diseapear when refreshing the Identity Ledger.
 A printable version of the access right is available in `custom1`.

 ## create / update review status